Nabuuso/Neighborhood/README.md

 we can be blind to the needs of students who feel invisible or embarrassed because they cannot engage in what so many of their classmates take for granted.
-Our students need to know they are valued and supported.

 ## User Story